SisiVero/CC-guides/README.md

 And others, but these are the highlighted ones.

-##Steps on how to contribute to a project
+## Steps on how to contribute to a project

 Once you get to the repo of any project you want to contribute to:
 Click on “issues”.
 Go through the issues and specifically look out for the ones with the following tags or text:
 i. help wanted
 ii. good first issue
  iii. status: ready to work

-2.##When you’ve seen an issue you would want to work on:
+## 2.When you’ve seen an issue you would want to work on:

 You do not need to ask for permission to start working on the issue.
 You do not need to ask to be assigned the issue.
 You can start.
 Fork the repo.

-##How do you fork a repo?
+## How do you fork a repo?

 i.
 When you get to the github repo at the top right hand side of your screen you’ll see “Fork” ii.
 Click on the drop icon near it and you’ll see “Create a new fork” iii.
 Click on it and it will take you to a page. iv. scroll down and you’ll see a button with a green background with the text “create fork”, click on it and you’ll have your copy of it in your github repositories.
 Now, you’ve forked the repo.
 Create a branch.

-##How do you create a branch?
+## How do you create a branch?

 i.
 Once you fork the repo, it will take you to the repo.
 At the top left corner of your screen, you’ll see “Branch” (The second button). ii.
 Click on it.
 At the top left corner of your screen, you’ll see a green button with the text “New Branch”. iii.
 Click on it and you’ll be asked to name your branch.
 Name it in accordance with the change you want to implement.